edu2904/dittoProject/README.md

 The following code provides the implementation for the master's thesis: **Coordinating Digital Twin Interactions with Apache Ditto**

+The initial Code starts with zero tasks and zero trucks.
+An UI will be provided to add first trucks and tasks.
+The UI is very limited because it was only used for testing purposes.
+It contains the buttons:
+   - **Create New Route** -> creates a random route
+   - **Add new Truck** -> adds a new truck.
+The text field provided can be used to alter the trucks properties.
+If left empty, default values are applied.
+   - **Receive Process Stats** -> shows the statistics of the routes/tasks.
+It creates an Excel file with more detailed information.

+To start the programm with predefined routes, change the NUMBER_OF_ROUTES value in the Config file to any number and restart the program.
+The number of trucks, warehouses and gas stations can be altered in the Truckfactory, Warehousefactory, GasStationFactory.
+In the TruckFactory the setups for the use-cases are marked.

 ## Docker Setup
    To start the project a Docker environment has to be build.
 All commands must be executed in a terminal.
 1. First clone the repository